geops/mobility-toolbox-js/src/doc/components/Esdoc/README.md

 Every components in this folder is an implementation of a `_buildXXX` function in [Builder folder of the plugin](https://github.com/esdoc/esdoc-plugins/tree/2de5022baa569785a189056a99acd1d7ca8284b7/esdoc-publish-html-plugin/src/Builder)
 In the documentation of the component you can find the link to the function it implements.

+The original css from [esdoc-publish-html-plugin](https://github.com/esdoc/esdoc-plugins/blob/2de5022baa569785a189056a99acd1d7ca8284b7/esdoc-publish-html-plugin) is used.
+See `./css` folder.

 ## How does it work

 The [esdoc-publish-html-plugin](https://github.com/esdoc/esdoc-plugins/blob/2de5022baa569785a189056a99acd1d7ca8284b7/esdoc-publish-html-plugin) creates an `index.json` in `apidoc/index.json` when we run `yarn apidoc`.